-- 22.1 The Award may be conferred at any time by the Postgraduate Research Awards Board after a report from the Examiners. - An electronic copy of the thesis, report or portfolio of each candidate who has had conferred a Research Award shall be deposited in the University of Salford's Institutional Repository (USIR).
-One hardbound copy shall be submitted to Student Administration. - 22.3 The author of a thesis for the Research Award deposited in USIR, with the agreement of his/her Supervisor and Associate Dean(s) (Research), may request that a moratorium be imposed preventing the consultation, loan and copying of the full-text thesis for an initial period of not more than 2 years from the date the Award was conferred.
-The period of moratorium may be extended for further periods each not exceeding 1 year at the discretion of the School Research and Enterprise Committee provided that the total period of the moratorium does not exceed 5 years.
+- 23.1 The Award may be conferred at any time by the Postgraduate Research Awards Board after a report from the Examiners. - An electronic copy of the thesis, report or portfolio of each candidate who has had conferred a Research Award shall be deposited in the University of Salford's Institutional Repository (USIR).
+One hard bound copy shall be submitted to Student Administration. - 23.3 The author of a thesis for the Research Award deposited in USIR, with the agreement of their Supervisor and Associate Dean(s) Research and Innovation, may request that a moratorium be imposed preventing the consultation, loan and copying of the full-text thesis for an initial period of not more than 2 years from the date the Award was conferred.
+The period of moratorium may be extended for further periods each not exceeding 1 year at the discretion of the School Research and Enterprise Committee provided that the total period of the moratorium does not exceed

+5 years.
+A candidate wishing to request a moratorium on the thesis in the event of it being - 5 years.
 A candidate wishing to request a moratorium on the thesis in the event of it being deposited in the USIR subsequent to the Award shall give notice of this request at the time of presentation of the thesis, report or portfolio. - Where a moratorium on the full text is granted, information about the thesis including its title, author and abstract will still be made publicly available at http://usir.salford.ac.uk/etheses.
-If the abstract contains information that would undermine the moratorium, an amended abstract should be provided for use throughout the duration of the moratorium. - 22.5 Candidates should adhere to the Intellectual Property Rights Regulations of the University of Salford (Appendix 1 of the Code of Practice for the Conduct of Postgraduate Degree Programmes).
+If the abstract contains information that would undermine the moratorium, an amended abstract should be provided for use throughout the duration of the moratorium. - 23.5 Candidates should adhere to the Intellectual Property Rights Regulations of the University of Salford (Appendix 1 of the Code of Practice for the Conduct of Postgraduate Degree Programmes).

-23 Posthumous Awards
+24 Posthumous Awards

-- 23.1 The Postgraduate Research Awards Board may recommend to Senate that a posthumous award of a qualification be made for a deceased candidate in the following circumstances, taking account of the wishes of the immediate family of the deceased: - (a) after the thesis has been examined, or submitted for examination, but before the oral examination (where required) had been held.
-In such a case, the Postgraduate Research Awards Board shall consider the work presented and, provided that it is satisfied that the work is the candidate's own (by means of the receipt of reports from the School Research and Enterprise Committee and a member of the supervisory team), may decide to recommend that an award be made; - (b) before submitting the thesis.
+- 24.1 The Postgraduate Research Awards Board may recommend to Senate that a posthumous award of a qualification be made for a deceased candidate in the following circumstances, taking account of the wishes of the immediate family of the deceased: - a) after the thesis has been examined, or submitted for examination, but before the oral examination (where required) can be held.
+In such a case, the Postgraduate Research Awards Board shall consider the work presented and, provided that it is satisfied that the work is the candidate's own (by means of the receipt of reports from the School Research and Enterprise Committee and a member of the supervisory team), may decide to recommend that an award be made. - b) before submitting the thesis.
 In such a case, the Postgraduate Research Awards Board shall consider available evidence of the research work completed by the candidate.
 Normally, such evidence shall be supplied by a member of the candidate's supervisory team, who shall also submit a report for consideration by the Examiners.
 The School Research and Enterprise Committee shall also submit a supporting recommendation regarding the award of the degree.
-The following criteria must also be satisfied: - enough of the thesis must have been completed to allow a proper assessment to be made of the scope of the thesis; - the standard of the research work completed must be of that normally required for the award of the degree in question, and must demonstrate the candidate's grasp of the subject;
+The following criteria must also be satisfied: - i) enough of the thesis must have been completed to allow a proper assessment to be made of the scope of the thesis; - ii) the standard of the research work completed must be of that normally required for the award of the degree in question, and must demonstrate the candidate's grasp of the subject;